harshitbehl/buildwithassembly-harshitbehl/README.md

 - Interactive sticky header with an animated github source code button & links.
 - Beautiful and interactive landing page showcase with animations.
   - Network nodes live motion background.
-  - Spring animated "Assembly" text on hover.
+  - Spring animated "Searchhub" text on hover.
   - SVG Illustration animation on first render.
   - A delayed animated attention grabbing button, which will guide towards the task section.
   - SVG waves section divider for modern look and feel.
-- Task section with background inspired from build with assembly's website.
+- Task section with background inspired from modern websites.
   - Modern & attractive form design.
   - Form is interactive and change as we enter inputs.
   - Form validations & errors.